 The Board of Trustees has a reasonable expectation that the trust has adequate resources to continue to operate for the foreseeable future.
 The Trustees have considered a number of factors in arriving at this conclusion.
-The academy had a strong revenue reserves position at the 31 August 2021 of £4,128,873, with £4,746,816 held of cash at this date.
-A detailed budget for 2021/22 has been prepared and updated to include the impact of Covid, such as additional cleaning costs and a provision for supply if existing staff are unable to cover for colleagues needing to isolate.
-This budget for 2021/22 is forecasting a deficit of £659,000, along with future deficits for 2022/23 and 2023/24.
+The academy had a strong revenue reserves position at the 31 August 2022 of £4,165,259, with £6,875,361 held of cash at this date.
+A detailed budget for 2022/23 has been prepared and updated to include the impact of Covid and inflationary cost increases.
+This budget for 2022//23 is forecasting a deficit along with future deficits for 2022/23 and 2023/24.
 However, the Trust is well above it's reserves policy and is investing in school improvement well within this.